Both offer worldwide acceptance, travel benefits and other perks.

 What features and services do Visa and Mastercard offer?

-Visa and Mastercard offer a wide range of features and services that banks and other providers can choose to include on their different cards.
+Visa and Mastercard have a wide range of benefits that issuers can offer.
 These include:

 How can I compare Visa and Mastercard credit cards?

 Visa and Mastercard offer worldwide acceptance and extensive secondary benefits.
 Compare primary benefits to determine which network might be a better fit for you.
 These benefits might include: